How to crochet a flat circle

 If you like to improvise with crochet projects, then understanding how to create a flat circle by increasing evenly in the round, is a really useful addition to your crochet toolkit.

-In this post, I’m going to explain the basic formula for crocheting a flat circle, then discuss how you need to adjust that depending on which stitch you’re using.
+In this post, I’m going to explain the basic formula for crocheting a flat circle, then discuss how you need to adjust that depending on which of the basic crochet stitches you’re using.

 I’ll look at the rule of thumb first and then, for those who like to really dig into a topic, I’ll get into the maths of why it works the way it does and how you can use this to your advantage.